TheLimePixel/bento/features.md

 - [Basic Patterns](features.md#basic-patterns)
 - [Custom Types](features.md#custom-types)

-Sum types define a closed union of types that their values can be of.
-This is done by listing said types between curly braces.
-To create an object of a sum the `~` operator can be used on an object of one of the types supported by the union.
-If the sum type can be inferred, the operator can be used as a prefix operator, otherwise it must be used directly following the sum type.
+Sum types define a set of subtypes that their values can be of.
+The subtypes are defined between curly braces after the type name.
+The subtypes may be singletons, product types or sum types themselves.

+When calling the constructor of a subtype (if it is product type) or referencing it (if it is a singleton type), by default the value is treated as a value of the sum type.
+If the value is specified or expected to be of a subtype, then it will be treated as a value of the appropriate subtype.

+A value of a subtype can be converted to a value of its encapsulating sum type if it is used where a value of the sum type is expected.

-To get an object of one of the sum type's variants from an object of the sum type, the `if`-matching operator must be used either as an infix operator or as a postfix operator preceded by a dot.
+To get an object of one of the sum type's subtypes from an object of the sum type, the `if`-matching operator must be used either as an infix operator or as a postfix operator preceded by a dot.
 This operator is used such that between curly braces a list of declarations with corresponding expressions after an arrow (`->`) are placed, such that the first pattern which the object matches gets bound to it and the expression it is paired with gets evaluated.
 If